Trinity Primary School

 • Pupils have high self-esteem and sense of pride for their teams.

-• 2023 summative assessments show that 86% of children in school achieve age related expectations with over 20% working at greater depth.
-83% of pupils disadvantaged reached ARE in 2022 – 2023.
+• 2025 summative assessments show that a high proportion of children in school achieve age related expectations with many working at greater depth.

 Further details can be found in our Sports Premium Strategy Document